JnsLns/ptb_experiment_template/simple_example/experiment/readme.md

 Executed in a loop, once for each trial

-s5a_blockBreak.m               Do things between trial blocks. s5b_drawChangingGraphics.m     Draw graphics that change from trial to trial. s5c_oneTrial.m                 Course of events in each experimental trial. s5d_storeCustomOutputData.m    Save response data not fitting into the
+s5a_blockBreak.m               Do things between trial blocks. s5b_drawTrialSpecificGraphics.m  Draw graphics that differ between trials. s5c_oneTrial.m                 Course of events in each experimental trial. s5d_storeCustomOutputData.m    Save response data not fitting into the
                                default results list ('e.results').